elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 ## Documentation metadata

-Elixir allows developers to attach random metadata to the documentation.
+Elixir allows developers to attach arbitrary metadata to the documentation.
 This is done by passing a keyword list to the relevant attribute (such as `@moduledoc`, `@typedoc`, and `@doc`).
-A commonly used metadata is `:since`, which annotates in which version that particular module, function, type, or callback was added on, as shown in the example above.
+A commonly used metadata is `:since`, which annotates in which version that particular module, function, type, or callback was added, as shown in the example above.

 Another common metadata is `:deprecated`, which emits a warning in the documentation that usage of the function is discouraged: